Measurement Induced Asymmetric Entanglement in a Deconfined Quantum Critical Ground State: Results

+First, the quantum phases are analysed by calculating the order parameters of valance bond solid $\langle O_{VBS}\rangle$, ferromagnetic $\langle O_{zFM}\rangle$ and anti-ferromagnetic $\langle O_{zAFM}\rangle$ phases (refer to eq.\ref{eq:odp}).
+We consider the $U_{\sigma_x \otimes \widetilde{\sigma_x}}$ and $U_{\sigma_z \otimes \widetilde{\sigma_x}}$ unitary coupling in the non-entangling limit where $\alpha=0$.
 Fig.\ref{fig:2} a.) shows the calculated order parameters as a function of $K$.
 The dotted and dashed lines represent the order parameters of the zFM and the VBS phases of the critical ground state.
 There is a phase transition from zFM to VBS at a pseudo-critical coupling $K_c(\chi)$ which depends on the bond dimension ($\chi$).
 Both order parameters vanish simultaneously as reaching the critical coupling $K_c$ in the limit of $\chi \rightarrow \infty $.
 The reader is directed to ref. \cite{roberts2019prb} for more details of the ctitical phase transition of this system.